 The Effects of Meth on the Immune System and Putting it Aside

-Icarus Behavioral Health in New Mexico understands how meth impacts cytokine production and pulls from multiple studies to offer top-tier treatment for methamphetamine use.
-Don’t run the risk of septic shock or cognitive decline.
+Icarus Behavioral Health in New Mexico understands how meth impacts the immune system and offers treatment for methamphetamine use.
 Keep reading to learn how meth impacts your immune system and how we can help.

 How Meth Affects the Lymphatic System